dschlyter/dotfiles/README.md

 Dotfiles
 ========

-Various dotfiles that are useful.
+My dotfiles

 Installation
 ------------

-There is an installation script that sets (almost) everything up.
+There is an installation script that sets (almost) everything up on a mac or linux computer.
 It mostly just symlinks these into your home directory, with different files used on different platforms.

     git clone https://github.com/dschlyter/dotfiles
     cd dotfiles